parsingphase/parsingphase.github.io/mastodon/index.md

 ### Speed & reliability

-Right now, a lot of people are moving from Twitter either into entirely new accounts, or into accounts they've not used much previously, and some of the servers are running very slow or throwing errors.
-This shouldn't put you off joining, and you should find the experience improving as time passes.
+Right now, a lot of people are moving from Twitter either into entirely new accounts, or into accounts that have sat idle for years, and the resulting surge in load means some of the servers are running very slow or throwing errors.
+However, this shouldn't put you off joining, and you should find the experience improves as the instances scale up.
+A lot of instance admins are doing incredible work to make this happen.

 ### Adult or aggressive content

 All human life is on Mastodon, for better or worse, and the federation system both supports and deals with this.
 All instances have their own moderators, usually fairly explicit in their rules and beliefs, and they will deal with issues within their own instances.
-And while there are almost certainly Nazi and similar instances out there (because humans), you can generally avoid their content by simply not creating your account on one of them.
-While the federation system means that all instances *can* intercommunicate, it doesn't mean they have to, meaning that instances can - and do - block whole communities of objectionable imbeciles from sharing their content.
+While there are, unfortunately, Nazi and similar instances out there (because humans), you can generally avoid that content by simply not creating your account on one, because most instances simply cut off communication with them.
+While the federation system means that all instances *can* intercommunicate, it doesn't mean they have to, and blocking an instance is an easy way to isolate aggressors en-masse.

 On the flip side, this also means some instances very explicitly allow adult content.
 The extent to which this content is federated varies, and you won't generally be flooded with adult material on a general instance, but if you want to